snayakar/companywebsite/website/README.md

 Or to deploy it to a publish instance, run

    mvn clean install -PautoInstallHotfixesPublish

-To build all the modules run in the project root directory the following command with Maven 3:

-    mvn clean install

 If you have a running AEM instance you can build and package the whole project and deploy into AEM with